 In the book, Karmel talks about spending time between France and the United States of America and looking for supportive medical providers in both places.

-The book is written with optimism.
-Many reviewers have called it "inspired".
+The book, Thank you, Dr Lamaze is written with optimism.
+Many reviewers have called the book "inspired".

 Karmel saw her childbirth experiences as goals to be accomplished and had great anticipation for them.